-Traditional Hungarian Kolaches are cookies made with cream cheese dough and filled with apricot jam; they are very common at Christmastime.
+Traditional Hungarian Kolaches are cookies made with a cream cheese dough and filled with apricot jam; they are very common at Christmastime.
+These are the type of cookies that makes it hard to just have one!
+Perfect with an afternoon coffee on a stormy winter day!

 Store bought jam will work just fine too.
 I recommend you buy a jam that you love to eat on toast or on a scone.
 The jam you use in this cookie will be the dominant flavour, so be sure to use you one you really like.